-Chile ranks among the foremost fishing nations in the world, with an estimated total catch in December 2009 of 4.4 million tons, of which sea-caught product accounted for 3.8 million tons, while aquaculture accounted for 630 thousand tons.
+Chile ranks among the foremost fishing nations in the world, with an estimated annual catch as of December 2010 of 3.7 million tons, of which sea-caught product accounted for 3.3 million tons, while aquaculture accounted for 564 thousand tons.
 Among the main products are anchovies, horse mackerel and sardines.

 In less than a decade, Chile has become a leading farmed salmon and trout producer and exporter.
-Climatic conditions around the Chiloé and Aysén regions, including water that is continually replenished from both the Antarctic currents and Andes run-off, provide an ideal environment for a year-round fish farming industry.
+Climatic conditions around the Chiloé and Aysén Regions, including water that is continually replenished from both the Antarctic currents and run-off from the Andes, provide an ideal environment for a year-round fish farming industry.
 In 2008, total Atlantic salmon production amounted to 338.8 thousand tons, a 19.3% increase compared to 2007.
 In 2009, however, salmon production was adversely affected by the infectious salmon anemia, or ISA, virus, which affected large numbers of breeds and production sites.
 Producers and other affected companies downsized their labor force and, in many cases, had to restructure their debt burdens.
 In response, the government launched a support plan for this sector, including US\$120 million in financial support for producers and improvements in the applicable regulations.
-In addition, the National Fishing Authority (Servicio Nacional de Pesca - SERNAPESCA) formed a committee of virology experts and representatives of the salmon industry to study the causes of the virus and devise a plan to limit its spread.
+In addition, the National Fishing Authority (Servicio Nacional de Pesca-SERNAPESCA) formed a committee of virology experts and representatives of the salmon industry to study the causes of the virus and devise a plan to limit its spread.
 The plan was modeled, in part, on remediation plans implemented by other countries that had experienced similar outbreaks and partially based on recommendations of the World Organization for Animal Health.
 Largely as a result of the outbreak of the ISA virus, total Atlantic salmon production in 2009 decreased by 47.8% compared to 2008, amounting to 203.1 thousand tons, and total fish exports decreased by 6.8% in 2009 compared to 2008.
+As of November 2010, total Atlantic salmon annual production amounted to 94.3 thousand tons, a 51.4% decrease compared to the same period in 2009, as a result of the ISA virus and the earthquake and tsunami of 2010.